-Biking and trails: More biking routes for families - Dublin-type connections; Addition of more contiguous greenway type off-street bike paths i.e., side paths;
+Biking and trails: More biking routes for families - Dublin-type connections.
+Addition of more contiguous greenways and off-street bike paths;

-Preservation: preserve the mill and Smith's preserve;
+Preservation: preserve the mill on Chapman Road and other related structures;

-Commercial development: Keep this as a "Town Center" type concept, need a new grocery store;
+Commercial development: Keep this as a "Town Center"-type concept, need a new grocery store;

-Recreation: Additional new or enhance existing recreation center public swimming pool, dog park.
+Recreation: Additional new or enhance existing recreation center / swimming pool / dog park.
 Preservation of existing open spaces is important;